 JF: Delicacy and balance are part of the attraction of this cover, and the one touch of color skillfully directs us to the emotional heart of the message.

-Aaron L Speer submitted Day Dreamer designed by Deranged Doctor Design.
+Aaron L Speer submitted Day Dreamer designed by Book Mock-up Generator.
 “A true love/romance story that takes place in the midst of a drug war.
 “Dream State” is developed by the vampires of Sydney to help them dream, but is used with the only substance that can wake activate their brain during the day: werewolf blood.
 But the pack has yet to find out…”

 JF: I like this cover, although the bottom illustration is a bit complex, and the series branding surrounding the title is way too strong, minimizing the effect of the title.

 Alexa Segur submitted Goldentracks designed by Alexa Segur.
 “Because the main character falls into a coma, and we follow her as she journeys through her subconscious mind, I wanted the cover to reflect the dreamlike quality of the story.
 I wanted it to be a bit mysterious, yet bright at the same time.”

 JF: I think you had a really strong concept but a lot of its potential remains unrealized.

 Alicia Wright submitted Agent Colt designed by Alicia Wright.
 “This story takes place in Venice, Italy, and one main scene makes use of the canals and gondolas.
 The money at the top gives an idea to the main motive of the bad guy being investigated.
 He needs cash.
 And the rainbow effect lets on to the “gay” romance elements at play throughout the story.”

 JF: All that might work if we could get past the truly alarming and discordant type everywhere.